 Giulia was born in 2019 as a stray-dog in Rumenia.
 She was collected from the street and brought to a dog shelter in Rumenia.
 From there she was brought to Germany where we adopted her.
 She is tender, gentle and calm and the perfect partner to Toni.
 Since 2020 she participates in the therapies and receive special education to become a therapy-dog.

-Our rabbits also come from situations of misstreatment or abandonment.
+Our rabbits and guinea pigs also come from situations of misstreatment or abandonment.
 By now they are experienced therapy-animals and enjoy their new lives interacting positively with people.

 Publications & Co